mestro65/color-generator/README.md

 # color-generator
-Simple Color Generator that generates colors using HEX, RGB and HSL codes with color chooser.
+Simple Color Generator that generates HEX, RGB and HSL color codes with color chooser.